You can grow your traffic through one simple tool. Can you guess what it is? It’s Gmail!

 - Don’t use jargon or nicknames (e.g., avoid email@example.com).

 For more information, see the guides below on setting up a Gmail account:

-Now, let’s go over a few things you should do to setup your Gmail account specifically for blogger outreach:
+Now, let’s go over a few things that you should do to set up your Gmail account specifically for blogger outreach:

-Add custom signature to the bottom of your messages: Whenever I send or reply to an email, my signature will show.
-This defines who I am, what I do, where people can find me, and how best to reach me.
+Add a custom signature to the bottom of your messages: Whenever I send or reply to an email, my signature will show.
+This defines who I am, what I do, where people can find me and how best to reach me.